 Entitlement to work in the UK

-Where a prospective employee does not have the right to work in the UK, any offer of employment will be conditional upon the successful receipt of a work visa.
+- An individual without a right to work check cannot commence work.
+Where a prospective employee does not have the right to work in the UK, any offer of employment/engagement will be conditional upon the successful receipt of a work visa.

 - Applied equally to all employees/workers to ensure that we remain compliant with our duty to prevent illegal working and at the same time avoid unlawful discrimination.